Strauss-Kahn says sex with maid was 'stupid', book says

 The book says Nafissatou Diallo gave Mr Strauss-Kahn a "suggestive look" as he emerged naked from the shower, and he took it as "an invitation".

 The maid's lawyers rejected the claim.

 The criminal case against Mr Strauss-Kahn was later dropped by prosecutors who said Ms Diallo, 32, had lied about details in the allegations.
-However, she has continued to pursue a civil case.'Complete fantasy'
+However, she has continued to pursue a civil case.

 The new book "Affaires DSK: The Second Inquiry" by French journalist Michel Taubmann went on sale on Thursday.

 The book is believed to be the first detailed public account by the former boss of the International Monetary Fund about what happened in the Sofitel Hotel on 14 May.

 According to the book, Ms Diallo entered Mr Strauss-Kahn's hotel room as he was leaving his bathroom naked.
 The maid looked at him suggestively, and he took it as an invitation.

 Mr Strauss-Kahn, 62, later described the six-minute sexual encounter as "consensual but stupid", because the scandal led not only to his resignation from the IMF but also to the end of his hopes of running for the French presidency next year.